olwmc/van/docs/language_guide.md

 Van is similar to Lua and Python, if you have any experience in those, then you'll find programming in Van easy and fun.

+### Quick facts
+* Van is an interpreted language, meaning it is run on the spot and not compiled into an executable.

+* Identifiers in Van can contain letters and '_', but not numbers or any other characters.

 ### Hello... you!
 ```lua
 local name;